reidac/buttons/README.md

 instruction in the buttons computer, and so it uses that to put subsequent random numbers into the memory array.

-This code sort of breaks the expected model, because it assumes that the computer will do integer arithmetic, but the button computer doesn't do that, it does floating-point arithmetic.
-In place of the division by 2^16 at step 10, it should probably do some kind of integer remainer operation.
+Here we run up against a feature of the buttons computer, which is that it does floating-point operations on its values.
+We actually want integer division, so the commands from 08 through 15 do this for us -- first find the remainder of the division, and subtract it from the original value, so that what's left is evenly divisible by the divisor, then do the regular division to get an integer result.

     00: PUSH 17         ; Put the first "random" state on the stack.
     01: PUSH 214013     ; Start of the loop. v*=214013